Sora (Kingdom Hearts): Other appearances

 Outside Kingdom Hearts, Sora appeared as free limited-time downloadable content in the Final Fantasy crossover game World of Final Fantasy in January 2017.
 In 2019, Sora appeared in the mobile game Disney Emoji Blitz to commemorate the release of Kingdom Hearts III.
 Sora appears as a playable fighter in the Nintendo Switch crossover fighting game Super Smash Bros.
 Ultimate via downloadable content, which was released on 18 October 2021.
+On September 2026, a Sora outfit was added into Fortnite as part of the game's Kingdom Hearts collaboration.

 Sora also appears in various Kingdom Hearts media adaptations, including a manga series written by Shiro Amano and a series of novels by Tomoko Kanemaki, which adapt his role in the video games.
 In a collaboration between Square Enix and Japanese fashion brand SuperGroupies, Sora's image was used to create clothing based on his design from Kingdom Hearts III.

 Reception

 Popularity

 Sora's character was well received by gaming media.
-Magazines have called him as one of the best and iconic characters in video games.
-In an ASCII Media Works poll in which fans voted selected whose video game or manga character would like to name their children after, Sora's name was second in the male category.
-Chris Penwell of PlayStation LifeStyle named Sora as his favorite character for having "A relatable personality."
-Sora has the most appearances as hero in Square Enix RPGs, according to Guinness World Recordss "The records held by Gamer's Edition 2020 cover characters".
+Magazines have called him one of the best and most iconic characters in video games.
+In an ASCII Media Works poll in which fans voted which video game or manga character they would like to name their children after, Sora's name was second in the male category.
+Chris Penwell of PlayStation LifeStyle named Sora as his favorite character for having "a relatable personality."
+Sora has the most appearances as a hero in Square Enix RPGs, according to Guinness World Records "The records held by Gamer's Edition 2020 cover characters".

 Various types of merchandising have been released based on Sora's character.
-There are several types of action figures which show Sora with a different appearance such as his original form, the Kingdom Hearts II design and others variants.
+There are several types of action figures which show Sora with different appearances such as his original form, the Kingdom Hearts II design and other variants.
 Other accessories has also been released.
-In that same year, Square Enix also made a tote bag and tamagotchi, depicting Sora.
+In 2022, Square Enix also made a tote bag and tamagotchi, depicting Sora.